-There was a chill in the air as it was the first week of January.
-I dragged my bags across the Ram Jhula to arrive at Parmarth Niketan ashram before darkness descended.
-Imagine yourself sitting gazing at the Ganges with a thin veil of mist shrouding the evening; listening to the soothing sound of gurgling waters & add to that the mellifluous chants of the incredible Ganga Aarti with the Himalayas in the far distance.
+Imagine yourself sitting in peace on the banks of the Ganges (or holy Ganga for the purists) with a thin veil of mist shrouding the evening; listening to the soothing sounds of gurgling waters & add to that the mellifluous chants of the soulful Ganga Aarti with the Himalayas in the far distance.
 Spirituality had not yet had its tryst with me due to the mundane affairs of daily life.
 As they say ’When the student is ready, the teacher appears.’
 My moment had arrived then.

 I had been humming Scorpions’ ‘Send me an angel’ on the repeat mode since Christmas.
 The universe responded and how!
-I met Nicole from Copenhagen and had an instant soul connection.
+There I met Nicole from Copenhagen and had an instant soul connection.
 When we parted ways, she drew me a tattoo & said ‘remember each other till it lasts.’
-Fellow travelers from across the world had become everlasting friends.
+Fellow travellers from across the world had become everlasting friends.

-Expert Tip: Jump in from the side walls inside the Beatles Ashram, as the gates are usually closed due to it lying within the Rajaji National Park.
-The lucky ones stumble upon impromptu jam sessions held in the hall known as ‘the cathedral’.
-Explore an array of graffiti on the walls made by travelers from around the world.
-Thank me later!!!
+Expert Tip from 2014 : To get inside The Beatles Ashram, jump in from the side walls, as the gates are usually closed due to it lying within the Rajaji National Park.
+The lucky ones stumble upon impromptu jam sessions held in the hall known as ‘The Cathedral’.
+Explore an array of graffiti on the walls made by travellers from around the world.
+Thank me later!

-As Rumi says : “And you.
+As Rumi says : ‘And you.
 When will you begin that long journey into yourself?’

 Have you ever had a life changing travel experience?